AuHau/toggl-cli/CONTRIBUTING.md

 Any contribution are welcomed.

-For submitting PRs, they need to have test coverage which pass the full run in Travis CI.
+For submitting PRs, they need to have test coverage.
+GitHub Actions runs the unit tests on every PR and they must pass.
+Integration tests run against the live Toggl API and are triggered manually via workflow dispatch.

 ## Developing